jkang98/carousel-metric/README.md

 # Carousel Metric

-This repository provides a Python package and command-line workflow for analyzing carousel examination behavior and comparing 2D discount functions.
+This repository is for analyzing carousel examination behavior and comparing 2D discount functions.

-## What The Project Does

-1. Loads raw eye-tracking interaction data and click summaries.
-2. Keeps only pre-click free-browsing interactions.
-3. Builds empirical examination-frequency grids for KINIT, UvA, and all users.
-4. Generates candidate discount functions.
-5. Scores each discount function against the empirical examination grid.
-6. Produces heatmaps, comparison figures, and simulation reports.

 ## Repository Layout